WICG/webpackage/README.md

 offset from the start of the webpackage item to the start of the section's name item.

-The length holds the total length in bytes of the `webpackage` item, which makes it possible to build self-extracting executables by appending a normal web package to the extractor executable.
+The length holds the total length in bytes of the `webpackage` item and must be encoded in the uint64_t format, which makes it possible to build self-extracting executables by appending a normal web package to the extractor executable.

 The defined section types are: